 Bridgeside House, 99 McDonald Road

 Edinburgh EH3 0BR

-If you are uphappy or have any concerns about Fairfield Housing Co-operative as a landlord please refer to the attached leaflet which provides information on complaints and service failures and how to contact the Scottish Housing Regulator.
+If you are unhappy or have any concerns about Fairfield Housing Association as a landlord please refer to the attached leaflet which provides information on complaints and service failures and how to contact the Scottish Housing Regulator.

 Anti-social behaviour includes a wide range of unacceptable behaviour that affects the quality of life for tenants or other people living in our areas.

 If you believe you are suffering from anti-social behaviour, please get in touch.

 Incidents and issues may be estate management or tenancy breaches.
 Your housing officer will talk to you about possible actions or solutions.
 They may also put you in touch with other organisations that could help.